cloudfoundry/summit-hands-on-labs/the-hague-2019/cf-troubleshooting-challenge/docs-app/README.md

 Fix this issues and deploy an app with a manifest.

 ### ACCEPTANCE CRITERIAS:
-- "cf apps" shows at leat one instance of an app
+- "cf apps" shows at least one instance of an app
 - an app can be accessed using an app's route

 ### Tags